-Trading account assets decreased by ¥2,101 billion from March 31, 2021 to ¥24,652 billion at March 31, 2022.
-The decrease was due mainly to a decrease in the market value of U.S. treasury bonds and other foreign government bonds for which the fair value option was elected, reflecting a fluctuation in long-term interest rates.
+Trading account assets increased by ¥4,989 billion from March 31, 2022 to ¥29,641 billion at March 31, 2023.
+The increase was due mainly to an increase in the market value of receive-variable, pay-fixed derivative instruments based on interest rate contracts, reflecting a fluctuation in long-term interest rates, and an increase in the fair value of trading account assets denominated in foreign currency, reflecting the depreciation of the yen.